-At the time St. Aedan’s parish was founded, plans were in progress for the modernization and commercialization of the Journal Square area to the north.
-Journal Square was a bustling business and transportation hub, complete with banks, restaurants, retail stores, the Public Service Railway Company, and its namesake, the Jersey Journal.
-Local historian J. Owen Grundy writes that It was quite a transformation from the “. . . quiet, tree-lined cobble-paved gas-lit residential neighborhood” of earlier years (48).
+Plans were in progress for the modernization and commercialization of the Journal Square area at the time St. Aedan’s parish was founded.
+Journal Square was a bustling business and transportation hub.
+There were banks, restaurants, retail stores, the Public Service Railway Company, and its namesake, the Jersey Journal.
+Local historian J. Owen Grundy writes that it was quite a transformation from the “. . . quiet, tree-lined cobble-paved gas-lit residential neighborhood” of earlier years (48).

-South of Journal Square in the Bergen Square district, part of the city’s Ninth Ward, is where many of the city’s Republican upper-middle-class residents lived.
-The Old Bergen Reformed (third) Church (1841) at Highland Avenue and its cemetery, east side of Bergen Avenue, gave provenance to this historic section of Jersey City.
+South of Journal Square in the Bergen Square district, part of the city’s Ninth Ward, was the neighborhood of the city’s Republican upper-middle-class residents.
+The Old Bergen Reformed (third) Church (1841) at Highland Avenue and its cemetery on the east side of Bergen Avenue gave provenance to this historic section of Jersey City.
 Other sites in the district are the Van Wagenen estate (“Apple Tree House”) on Academy Street; Public School #11 (the oldest continuous school site in NJ, now Martin Luther King School at 886 Bergen Avenue); and the Fourth Regiment Armory, (1893-1927) now the site of Hudson Catholic Regional Academy).
-Newer commercial and apartment buildings have replaced the colonial-era homesteads owned by the Sip, Van Reypen, and Newkirk families, their names now recalled only by local street crossings at Bergen Avenue.
+Newer commercial and apartment buildings have replaced the colonial-era homesteads owned by the Sip, Van Reypen, and Newkirk families; their names are now recalled only by local street crossings at Bergen Avenue.

-Foye's Place, a small street a few blocks south of Bergen Square, was near the home of Revolutionary War heroine Jane Tuers and the Tise Tavern, an important stop on early stagecoach routes in the 1700s.
+Foye's Place, a small street a few blocks south of Bergen Square, was near the home of Revolutionary War heroine Jane Tuers and the Tise Tavern, an early stop on early stagecoach routes in the 1700s.
 Foye's Place connected Bergen Avenue and Montgomery Street.
-It forms a triangular-shaped location serially known as Montgomery Junction, the Bergen Triangle, and finally McGinley Square (minus a fourth side) since 1953.
+It forms a triangular-shaped location serially known as Montgomery Junction, the Bergen Triangle, and then McGinley Square (minus a fourth side) from 1953.

 A small enclosed depot with a waiting room on the intersection sheltered trolley and later bus passengers.
 According to local historian Cynthia Harris, the depot was donated by the wife of New Jersey State Senator William Edwards (1887-1889).
 She was “. . . a firm believer in temperance and had purchased the plot of land to thwart plans for the building of a tavern” (Caldes 8).
 The depot was razed in 1973.
 This crossroad continues to be heavily trafficked as a transportation hub and shopping area for Jersey City residents.

-Frank M. Foye ran a real estate business on the site given his name.
-He owned Foye’s Hall (once the Columbia Hotel) later replaced by the Foye Apartments.
+Frank M. Foye ran a real estate business on the site that gave Foye's Place its name.
+He owned Foye’s Hall (once the Columbia Hotel) and then called Foye Apartments.
 The two-story Hall was used as social and retail space: “The upper part was used for balls and other gatherings while the lower part was fitted up as stores, of which there were four,” reports the New York Times (April 8, 1900).

 Phillips Hall (later a Moose Hall), closer to Bergen Avenue, was adjacent to Foye's Hall.
 It was also a multi-purpose building with stables, carriages, and stores on the first floor.
-For a time, a Buick agency showroom occupied the ground floor (Eaton 102 and Graham 35, 79, 81, 89).
+A Buick agency showroom briefly occupied the ground floor (Eaton 102 and Graham 35, 79, 81, 89).
 The second floor had rental space for social activities like weddings, Miss Florence’s dance class, Cinderella Dances, and the War Camp Community Center during World War I. Lodging accommodations occupied the third floor.